Wang 144-T Scientific Calculator

 Option "T" (Trig) Subroutine Circuit board.
 Code is contained in TMS2600 ROM (Gold top)

 Options included MOS ROM "subroutine" (Wang's nomenclature) boards that contain pre-coded programs for trigonometry or advanced statistical functions.
 These ROM boards could be field-installed to immediately upgrade any member of the 100-Series with more advanced math functions.
 The subroutine board plugs into an edge connector socket on the display or printer interface board.
-Along with ROM function upgrades, the RAM is socketed, making it possible for the memory chips to be easily upgraded in the field.
+Along with ROM function upgrades, the positions on the circuit board for RAM chips is socketed, making it possible for the memory chips to be easily upgraded in the field.
 Base memory consists of 2 256-bit RAM chips (Intel 1101's or second-sourced parts), and can be upgraded to 4 256-bit RAM chips.
 Machines with the two RAM chips offer the "left" and "right" arithmetic units, and memory registers R0 through R3 for a total of 6 registers.
 The machines equipped with four RAM chips offer 12 memory registers (R0 through R11), and the two base arithmetic units ("left" & "right") for a total of 14 registers.

 Rear View of Wang 144T showing power supply detail.
 Note "AUX" connector on back panel for peripheral connection.